 Except as specifically provided below, we anticipate that all investment professionals and staff of the Adviser, when and to the extent engaged in providing investment advisory and management services to us, and the base compensation, bonus and benefits, and the routine overhead expenses, of such personnel allocable to such services, will be provided and paid for by the Adviser.
 In addition, the Adviser shall be solely responsible for any placement or "finder's" fees payable to placement agents engaged by the Company or its affiliates in connection with the offering of securities by the Company.
-We will bear our allocable portion of the costs of the compensation, benefits and related administrative expenses (including travel expenses) of our officers who provide operational and administrative services hereunder, their respective staffs and other professionals who provide services to us (including, in each case, employees of the Adviser or an affiliate) who assist with the preparation, coordination, and administration of the foregoing or provide other "back office" or "middle office" financial or operational services to us.
-We shall reimburse the Adviser (or its affiliates) for an allocable portion of the compensation paid by the Adviser (or its affiliates) to such individuals (based on a percentage of time such individuals devote, on an estimated basis, to our business affairs and in acting on our behalf).
-We also will bear all other costs and expenses of our operations, administration and transactions, including, but not limited to (i) investment advisory fees, including Management Fees and Incentive Fees, to the Adviser, pursuant to the Investment Advisory Agreement; (ii) our allocable portion of overhead and other expenses incurred by the Adviser in performing its administrative obligations under the Investment Advisory Agreement and (iii) all other costs and expenses of our operations and transactions including, without limitation, those relating to:
+We will bear our allocable portion of the costs of the compensation, benefits and related administrative expenses (including travel expenses) of our officers who provide operational and administrative services hereunder, their respective staffs and other professionals who provide other "back office" or "middle office" financial or operational services to us.
+We shall reimburse the Adviser (or its affiliates) to such individuals (based on a percentage of time such individuals devote, on an estimated basis, to our business affairs and in acting on our behalf).
+We also will bear all other costs and expenses of our operations, administration and transactions, including, but not limited to (i) investment advisory fees, including Management Fees and Incentive Fees, to the Adviser, pursuant to the Investment Advisory Agreement; (ii) our allocable portion of overhead and other expenses including, without limitation, those relating to:

-- the cost of our organization and any offerings; - the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting any sales and repurchases of the common stock and other securities; - fees and expenses payable under any dealer manager agreements, if any; - debt service and other costs of borrowings or other financing arrangements; - costs of hedging; - expenses, including travel expense, incurred by the Adviser, or members of the investment team, or payable to third parties, performing due diligence on prospective portfolio companies and, if necessary, enforcing our rights; - escrow agent, transfer agent and custodial fees and expenses; - fees and expenses associated with marketing efforts; - federal and state registration fees, any stock exchange listing fees and fees payable to rating agencies; - federal, state and local taxes; - independent directors' fees and expenses, including certain travel expenses; - costs of preparing financial statements and maintaining books and records and filing reports or other documents with the SEC (or other regulatory bodies) and other reporting and compliance costs, including registration fees, listing fees and licenses, and the compensation of professionals responsible for the preparation of the foregoing;
+- the cost of our organization and any offerings; - the cost of calculating our net asset value, including the cost of any third-party valuation services; - · the cost of effecting any sales and repurchases of the common stock and other securities; - · fees and expenses payable under any dealer manager agreements, if any; - · debt service and other costs of borrowings or other financing arrangements; - costs of hedging; - expenses, including travel expense, incurred by the Adviser, or members of the investment team, or payable to third parties, performing due diligence on prospective portfolio companies and, if necessary, enforcing our rights; - escrow agent, transfer agent and custodial fees and expenses; - fees and expenses associated with marketing efforts; - · federal and state registration fees, any stock exchange listing fees and fees payable to rating agencies; - federal, state and local taxes; - independent directors' fees and expenses, including certain travel expenses; - costs of preparing financial statements and maintaining books and records and filing reports or other documents with the SEC (or other regulatory bodies) and other reporting and compliance costs, including registration fees, listing fees and licenses, and the compensation of professionals responsible for the preparation of the foregoing; - the costs of any reports, proxy statements or other notices to our shareholders (including printing and mailing costs); - the costs of any shareholder or director meetings and the compensation of personnel responsible for the preparation of the foregoing and related matters; - commissions and other compensation payable to brokers or dealers; - research and market data; - fidelity bond, directors and officers errors and omissions liability insurance and other insurance premiums;

-- the costs of any reports, proxy statements or other notices to our shareholders (including printing and mailing costs); - the costs of any shareholder or director meetings and the compensation of personnel responsible for the preparation of the foregoing and related matters; - commissions and other compensation payable to brokers or dealers; - research and market data; - fidelity bond, directors and officers errors and omissions liability insurance and other insurance premiums; - direct costs and expenses of administration, including printing, mailing, long distance telephone and staff; - · fees and expenses associated with independent audits, outside legal and consulting costs; - costs of winding up; - costs incurred in connection with the formation or maintenance of entities or vehicles to hold our assets for tax or other purposes; - extraordinary expenses (such as litigation or indemnification); and - · costs associated with reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws.
+- direct costs and expenses of administration, including printing, mailing, long distance telephone and staff; - fees and expenses associated with independent audits, outside legal and consulting costs; - costs of winding up; - costs incurred in connection with the formation or maintenance of entities or vehicles to hold our assets for tax or other purposes; - extraordinary expenses (such as litigation or indemnification); and - costs associated with reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws.